Getting error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s best to let a pro like one from Finch Air Conditioning & Heating in La Porte finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be absolutely happy with our furnace repair in La Porte.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and work more efficiently.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.